-On the Offerings Closing Date, Parent will own approximately 70.9% of the outstanding Common Stock (66.6% if the Underwriters exercise their over-allotment options in full), which will represent approximately 91.2% of the combined voting power of all of the outstanding shares of Class A Common Stock and Class B Common Stock (89.9% if the Underwriters exercise their over-allotment options in full).
+On the Offerings Closing Date, Parent will own approximately 68.6% of the outstanding Common Stock (63.9% if the Underwriters exercise their over-allotment options in full), which will represent approximately 90.1% of the combined voting power of all of the outstanding shares of Class A Common Stock and Class B Common Stock (88.7% if the Underwriters exercise their over-allotment options in full).
 Following the Offerings Closing Date, Parent and the Company will take all reasonable steps necessary and appropriate to cause all conditions to the Distribution to be satisfied and to effect the Distribution of the Common Stock held by Parent to Parent's stockholders.
 See "Certain Transactions -- Separation and Distribution Agreement -- The Distribution."
 Prior to the Distribution Date, Parent and its wholly owned subsidiaries may sell, subject to its lock-up agreement with the Underwriters, shares of Class A Common Stock to raise cash.
 In that regard, the Company has granted to Parent and its wholly owned subsidiaries certain registration rights with respect to shares of Common Stock held by Parent and its wholly owned subsidiaries.
 Prior to the Distribution Date, Parent may convert shares of Class B Common Stock into shares of Class A Common Stock in order to resell such shares to raise cash.
 However, Parent currently intends to retain enough shares of Common Stock such that the Distribution will qualify as a tax-free distribution under Section 355 of the Code.
-At the time of the Distribution.
-Parent intends to distribute all shares of Common Stock then held by it, including any shares of Class A Common Stock not sold prior to that time and any shares of Class B Common Stock not previously converted into Class A Common Stock.
+Parent is required to retain at least 80% of the total voting interest in the Company in order to meet one of the conditions to obtaining a Letter Ruling and therefore Parent intends to retain at least approximately 89.2 million shares of Class B Common Stock (assuming a total of 175.0 million shares of Common Stock are issued and outstanding following the Offerings Closing Date) until the Distribution is completed.
+At the time of the Distribution, Parent intends to distribute all shares of Common Stock then held by it, including any shares of Class A Common Stock not sold prior to that time and any shares of Class B Common Stock not previously converted into Class A Common Stock, so that Parent will own no shares of Common Stock upon completion of the Distribution.
 Following the Distribution, there are restrictions on the conversion of Class B Common Stock into Class A Common Stock.
-See "Description of Capital Stock -- Common Stock -- Conversion."
+See "Description of Capital Stock -- Conversion."